mmomtchev/geosub/README.md

 ## From the command line

-(you should probably install it as a global package in this)
+*(you should probably install it as a global package in this case)*

 ```bash
 # Download band #1 and all the temperature bands over France from the GFS GRIBs